 Creatures like the ghost fish, dumbo octopus and deep sea urchin are examples of animals that have adapted to their unique deep-ocean environment.

-But their habitat and that of many other marine creatures could be under threat if deep sea mining gets the go-ahead later this year.
+But their habitat and that of many other marine creatures could be under threat if deep sea mining gets the go-ahead.

 A transluscent flat fish with a greenish yellow fins, a yellow organ visible and googly eyes on either side of its head, against a black background